Actilyse Cathflo 2 mg powder for solution for injection and infusion

 In a study of 310 children the overall rate of catheter function restoration of 83 % after up to two doses of alteplase was similar to that observed in adults.
 A total of 432 patients under age of 17 have received a dose of up to 2 mg alteplase for up to two administrations in pivotal trials of catheter clearance.
 Overall safety and efficacy results were similar in the paediatric and adult patients.

 Alteplase is cleared rapidly from the circulating blood and metabolised mainly by the liver (plasma clearance 550 - 680 ml/min.).
+Under physiological conditions, the major portion of alteplase in the circulation is inhibitor-bound.
+Hepatic clearance of alteplase is not hindered by the presence of other proteins including alteplase inhibitors.
+Complexes of alteplase and its inhibitor are eliminated as free alteplase.
 The relevant plasma half-life t1/2 alpha is 4-5 minutes.
 This means that after 20 minutes less than 10 % of the initial value is present in the plasma.
 For the residual amount remaining in a deep compartment, a beta-half-life of about 40 minutes was measured.

-When Actilyse Cathflo is administered for restoration of dysfunctional central venous access devices according to the instructions circulating plasma levels of alteplase are not expected to reach pharmacologic concentrations.
+When alteplase is instilled for restoration of occluded central venous access devices according to the instructions circulating plasma levels of alteplase are not expected to reach pharmacologic concentrations.
 If a 2 mg dose of alteplase was administered by bolus injection directly into the systemic circulation (rather than instilled into the catheter), the concentration of circulating alteplase would be expected to return to undetectable limits within 30-60 minutes.

 In subchronic toxicity studies in rats and marmosets no unexpected undesirable effects were found.